teddy-ambona/financial-data-api/README.md

 Taking a Flask app from development to production is a demanding but rewarding process.
 There are a couple of areas that I have omitted but would need to be addressed in a real production environment such as:

 - Use [AWS Private Links](https://aws.amazon.com/privatelink/) for private connectivity between AWS resources
-- Securing the endpoints with HTTPS ([AWS Certificate Manager](https://aws.amazon.com/certificate-manager/))
+- Automatically rotate the DB password with AWS Secrets Manager and AWS Lambda
 - User management and authentication for the backend API ([AWS Cognito](https://aws.amazon.com/cognito/))
 - Adding monitoring/tracing tools (with Prometheus and Grafana for instance)
 - Protection from common web exploits ([Web Application Firewall](https://aws.amazon.com/marketplace/solutions/security/web-application-firewall))